-The rights of Phil Kendall in signing his paintings or works of art as PK, have been asserted to him in accordance with The UK Copyright, Designs and Patents Act 1988.
-That signature is always placed lower left & it looks like this:-
+The rights of Phil Kendall in signing his paintings or works of art as PK, have been asserted to him in accordance with The UK Copyright, Designs and Patents Act of 1988.

 Any art student may try to reproduce any painting made by me, Phil Kendall, purely for their own personal art educational experience.
 That copy cannot ever be sold by them.
 Any art student may exhibit their copy of my art.
 However it should be clearly labelled it as: "A reproduction of a painting [called xxx] originally made by the artist Phil Kendall".
 This label is to be attached to upper right corner on the face of their exhibit.
 I would expect them to send an image of their copy to me via email, purely for my archival history.

 A Manniot Tower, Peloponnese, Mainland Southern Greece 60 x 60 cm.
 2009.
 Visited 1998 ©PK

 Piracy is a term that was first used in the UK way back in 1603 for the unauthorised copying or distribution or the selling of books.
 Books were then the new intellectual property and printing was the new technology of that time.